Stereo-Images/open/README.md

 ### "Infinite" Mode and Structure
 When set to "Infinite," the piece creates a non-repeating journey using specific harmonic logic:

-* **Circle of Fifths:** The system navigates through related keys (e.g., C Major → G Major → E Minor), creating a procession through different harmonic colors.
+* **Circle of Fifths:** Moves by fifths through closely related keys, with intermittent toggles into the relative minor.
 * **Contour:** The melody is not random; it uses a constrained random walk.
 A "gravity" system pulls notes toward a central register, preventing the melody from drifting too high or too low while ensuring no two phrases are identical.
 * **Tension:** As the harmony moves away from the root, the bell timbre becomes brighter and the intervals more complex.
 When it resolves, the tone returns to a simpler, duller hum.